Degrees of Freedom of Cache-Aided Interference Channels Assisted by Active Intelligent Reflecting Surfaces: Abstract

 \section{Abstract}

-This paper studies cache-aided wireless networks in the presence of active intelligent reflecting surfaces (IRS) from an information-theoretic perspective.
-Specifically, we explore interference management in a cache-aided wireless network assisted by an active IRS, to enhance the achievable degrees of freedom (DoF).
-To this end, we jointly design the content placement, delivery phase, and phase shifts of the IRS and propose a one-shot achievable scheme.
-Our scheme exploits transmitters’ cooperation, cache contents (as side information), interference alignment, and IRS capabilities, adapting to the network's parameters.
-We derive the achievable one-shot sum-DoF for different sizes of cache memories, network configurations, and numbers of IRS elements.
-Our results highlight the potential of deploying an IRS in cache-aided wireless communication systems, underscoring the enhancement of achievable DoF for various parameter regimes, particularly when the sizes of the caches (especially at the transmitters) are inadequate.
+This paper studies cache-aided wireless networks in the presence of active intelligent reflecting surfaces (IRSs) from an information-theoretic perspective.
+Specifically, we investigate interference management in a cache-aided wireless network assisted by an active IRS to enhance the achievable degrees of freedom (DoF).
+To this end, we jointly design the content placement, delivery phase, and IRS coefficients, and propose a one-shot achievability scheme.
+Our scheme exploits transmitters' cooperation, cache contents, interference alignment, and IRS capabilities, based on the network parameters.
+We derive the achievable one-shot sum-DoF for different cache sizes, network configurations, and numbers of IRS elements, followed by an upper bound.
+Our results highlight the potential of deploying an IRS in cache-aided wireless communication systems.
+In particular, they underscore the enhancement of achievable DoF for various parameter regimes, especially when cache sizes are inadequate.
 Notably, we show that access to an IRS with a sufficient number of elements enables the achievement of the maximum possible DoF for various parameter regimes of interest.